C-574/PhotonVM/docs/manual/integration-guide.md

 }
 ```

-Finally the callback needs to be registered with a virtual machine using the `setDebugCallback` function.
+Finally, the callback needs to be registered with a virtual machine using the `setDebugCallback` function.
 Only one callback can be set to one VM instance at a time.

 ``` cpp